bukovyn/tornapi/README.md

 I've included a SQL dump with some sample data in the [`sql`](https://github.com/bukovyn/tornapi/tree/master/sql) directory of this project.
 The [`config.py`](https://github.com/bukovyn/tornapi/blob/master/config.py) is preconfigured for this dump as root user with no password on local host and default sql port.
 Change according to your setup.

-If you choose to use my dump, create a database according to `config.py`.
+If you choose to use my sql dump file, create a database according to `config.py`.
 In our case its `university`
 ```
 mysql
 > create database university;